 Students enrolled in only distance education courses will be required to verify their physical location with the Admissions & Records Office.
 Student’s residency for State Authorization purposes is determined by their local address.

-Refunds
+Not in CCLC, GCCCD added: Refunds

 Refunds will be made for the following reasons: